dildoran2195/sep11-freedom-project/prep/newplan.md

 #### MVP

-- [ ] Create basic webpage consisting of background information/context for product (deadline: 3/1)
+- [ ] Create basic webpage consisting of background information/context for product (deadline: 3/1) -- Dildora & Michaela
-  - [ ] Gather info for context page -- Subtask (deadline: 2/20)
+  - [ ] Gather info for context page -- Subtask (deadline: 2/20) -- Dildora
-  - [ ] Gather all codes/functions/ or arrays in one page for this webpage (deadline: 3/10)
+  - [ ] Gather all codes/functions/ or arrays in one page for this webpage (deadline: 3/10) -- Michaela & Dildora
-  - [ ] Gather any images for webpage including any missing info for context (deadline: 3/25)
+  - [ ] Gather any images for webpage including any missing info for context (deadline: 3/25) -- Dildora

 #### Beyond MVP

 - [ ] Finish webpage with 3D Medical Simulation using Babylon: Task
-  - [ ] Create draft of medical simulation using Babylon (deadline: 4/20) Subtask
+  - [ ] Create draft of medical simulation using Babylon (deadline: 4/20) Subtask -- Michaela
-  - [ ] Put all of these codes + background information into webpage with link for 3D Medical Simulation (deadline: 5/20)
+  - [ ] Put all of these codes + background information into webpage with link for 3D Medical Simulation (deadline: 5/20) -- Dildora
-  - [ ] Final touches for Medical Simulation from draft using Babylon -- Subtask (deadline: 6/5)
+  - [ ] Final touches for Medical Simulation from draft using Babylon -- Subtask (deadline: 6/5) -- Michaela & Dildora
-  - [ ] Double check anything that is extra or missing for webpage including the simulation using Babylon (deadline: 6/10)
+  - [ ] Double check anything that is extra or missing for webpage including the simulation using Babylon (deadline: 6/10) -- Michaela & Dildora

 <!-- EXAMPLE